AlexanderLill/PokemonGoers-group6/README.md

 # npm - Node's package manager

-A package manager or package management system is a tool that automates the the process of installing, updating and removing packages.
-Packages in Node.js are modules that provide a certain functionality (see the next section about useful npm packages).
-The default package manager for Node.js "npm" is completely written in JavaScript and is included in every standard installation.
+A package manager is a tool that automates the process of installing, updating and removing packages.
+The package manager of Node.js is called "npm" and comes with every Node.js installation.
+A package is a collection of modules that aim to provide a certain functionality.
+The npm registry, the central repository for Node.js packages, has packages for all kinds of purposes, like web frameworks, utility libraries, etc. Notably npm itself is a package and is fully written in JavaScript.
+The npm registry has currently more than 300,000 packages, and about 400 new packages get added every day (Source: http://www.modulecounts.com/).

+## Install Command
-"npm" is controlled using a Command Line Interface.
-The most basic commands are as follows:
+"npm" is controlled using a command line interface (CLI).
+The most important command is `npm install`:
 * __npm install__
-  This looks up all packages defined in the *package.json* and installs those on the current system.
+  This looks up all packages defined in the *package.json* file and installs them and all their dependencies.
 Packages are installed into the *node_modules* folder of the current project.
 * __npm install <packagename>__
-  This installs the given package for the current project.
+  This installs the specified package and all its dependencies into the current project.
 * __npm install -s <packagename>__
-  This installs the given package for the current project and adds this package to the *package.json* file.
+  This installs the specified package into the current project and adds it to the *package.json* file.
-* __npm install -g <packagename>__ installs a package globally, using a system-wide destination directory for the module.
-This is used for packages that will be used on the Command Line (e.g. *gulp <task> <othertask>*). `//TODO: Explain this more?`
+* __npm install -g <packagename>__ installs a package globally into a system-wide destination.
+Use this for packages that should accessible on the Command Line (e.g. *gulp <task> <othertask>*).

+## npm Scripts
-npm is also widely used for automating reoccuring tasks.
+npm is also widely used for automating recurring tasks.
 This can be accomplished by defining so called "scripts" in the *package.json* file.
-The following shows an example definition of skripts for the *start* and *test* commands:
+The following shows an example definition of scripts for the *start* and *test* commands:
 ```JS
 { ...,
   "scripts": {